Big Oil

 The term, particularly in the United States, emphasizes their economic power and influence on politics.
 Big Oil is often associated with the fossil fuels lobby and also used to refer to the industry as a whole in a pejorative or derogatory manner.

 Sources conflict on the exact makeup of Big Oil today, though the companies which are most frequently mentioned as supermajors are ExxonMobil, Shell, TotalEnergies, BP, and Chevron with Eni and ConocoPhillips, prior to ConocoPhillips spinning off its downstream operations into Phillips 66, frequently being included as well.
-The phrase "Super-Major" emanated from a report published by Douglas Terreson of Morgan Stanley in February 1998.
-The report foretold a substantial consolidation phase of "Major" Oil companies which would result in a group of dominant "Super-Major" entities.
+The phrase "Super-Major" emanated from a report published by Douglas Terreson of investment bank Morgan Stanley in February 1998.
+The report predicted a substantial consolidation phase of "Major" Oil companies which would result in a group of dominant "Super-Major" entities.
 Big Oil previously referred to seven oil companies which formed the Consortium for Iran; such "Seven Sisters" were the Anglo-Persian Oil Company (a predecessor of BP), Shell plc, three of Chevron's predecessors (Standard Oil of California, Gulf Oil and Texaco), and two of ExxonMobil's predecessors (Jersey Standard and Standard Oil of New York).

 The term, analogous to others such as Big Tech, Big Steel, Big Tobacco, Big Soda, and Big Pharma which describe industries dominated by a few giant corporations, was popularized in print from the late 1960s.
 Today it is often used to refer specifically to the seven supermajors.
 The use of the term in the popular media often excludes the national producers and OPEC oil companies who have a much greater global role in setting prices than the supermajors.
 China's two state-owned oil companies, Sinopec and the China National Petroleum Corporation, as well as Saudi Aramco, had greater revenues in 2022 than any investor-owned oil company.

 In the maritime industry, six to seven large oil companies that decide a majority of the crude oil tanker chartering business are called "Oil Majors".

 History

+As the Seven Sisters

+The expression "Seven Sisters" was coined by the head of the Italian state oil company (Eni), Enrico Mattei,.

-The history of the supermajors - the 'Seven Sisters', so called by Anthony Sampson in his 1975 book 'The Seven Sisters: the Great Oil Comopanies and the World They Made', traces back to the seven oil companies which formed the "Consortium for Iran" cartel and dominated the global petroleum industry from the mid-1940s to the 1970s.
+The history of the supermajors traces back to the seven oil companies which formed the "Consortium for Iran" cartel and dominated the global petroleum industry from the mid-1940s to the 1970s.
 The Seven Sisters were: